Sirithang/eitri/README.md

 This tool is heavily influenced & inspired by Substance Designer.
 If you want professional grade tools & support, check : http://www.allegorithmic.com/products/substance-designer

+*NOTE* : current version is a pre-alpha made for the procjam.
+It was made in less than a week during evening, so it's terribly buggy and lacking features.
+Give it a spin if you feel adventurous though, and report feedback/wishes!

 Editor
 =====